Adrianne Baughns-Wallace

-Adrianne Baughns-Wallace (born 1944) is a television journalist, the first African-American television anchor in New England, and a member of the Connecticut Women's Hall of Fame.
+Adrianne Baughns-Wallace (born in 1944) was a television journalist, the first African-American television anchor in New England, and a member of the Connecticut Women's Hall of Fame.

 Early years

 Baughns-Wallace was born in The Bronx, New York, and raised in New York City.
 She was educated at St. Colombo School, Washington Irving School, and University at Albany, SUNY, where she majored in communications.
 Before becoming a broadcast journalist, she worked for a telephone company, an automobile agency, and an airline.
 She also served as a pharmacy specialist in the Air Force.